Kafilat5/diyora_vishal_spring17/final/Readme.md

 # Analysis 2

 ### Is their any Relationship between Mortgage Rates and Housing price?
 As per the [blog](http://www.bankrate.com/finance/mortgages/rising-rates-lower-house-prices.aspx) and articles.
 It's a common belief in real estate that house prices are correlated to interest rates.
-The idea, beloved by homebuyers, is that if mortgage rates rise, prices of homes for sale must fall because otherwise those homes will become less affordable.
+The idea, beloved by homebuyers, is that if mortgage rates rise, prices of homes for sale must fall because otherwise those homes will become less affordable.<br>
 Data Used and Input Parameters:
 1. Zillow:-[City_Zhvi_AllHomes.csv](City_Zhvi_AllHomes.csv)
 2. From Federal Reserve Bank of ST. Louis ,the [30 - Year Fixed Rate Mortgage Average in the United States ](https://fred.stlouisfed.org/series/MORTGAGE30US)